openhab/openhab-docs/_addons_voices/mactts/readme.md

 {% include base.html %}

-# MacOS Text-to-Speech
+# macOS Text-to-Speech

 ## Overview

-The MacOS Text-to-Speech (TTS) service uses the MacOS "say" command for producing spoken text.
+The macOS Text-to-Speech (TTS) service uses the macOS "say" command for producing spoken text.

-Obviously, this service only works on a host that is running MacOS.
+Obviously, this service only works on a host that is running macOS.

 ## Configuration